11 Costly Online Shopping Mistakes to Steer Clear of This Season

 3. Not Abandoning Your Cart

-But others will trigger an email coupon when you leave items in your cart and close your browser.
-One of our contributors tried this and found several “Did you forget something?
-Here, have a discount!” emails waiting for him soon afterward.
+Some retail sites will trigger an email coupon when you leave items in your cart and close your browser.
+Leave your cart for a few hours (or a day) and you could receive an email saying, “Did you forget something?
+Here, have a discount!”

-If you don’t need to place the order immediately, a short period of indecision (or “indecision”) can help you get a better deal.
+If you don’t need to place the order immediately, a short period of indecision can help you get a better deal.